 CELT offers a growing library of teaching guides.
 If you would like CELT to make a guide on a certain subject please email your idea to email@example.com.

-CELT has an ever growing Lending Library filled with books on diverse topics all relevant to teaching - pedagogy, classroom management, assessment techniques, mentoring undergraduates, the science of learning, etc. Please stop into 310 Richardson building if you would like to check a book out.
+CELT has an ever growing Lending Library filled with books on diverse topics all relevant to teaching - pedagogy, classroom management, assessment techniques, mentoring undergraduates, the science of learning, etc. Please, visit our lending library in B23 of Howard-Tilton Memorial Library (7001 Freret Street, NOLA, 70118) if you would like to check a book out.

 If you would like to suggest an additional acquisition, email CELT.